vincentgor/node-request-ip/README.md

 ### what it can do
 to use this, you can get the client real ip and then proxy ip list

+### future
+support that you can configure whether use proxy server or not

 ### such as an example
 ```js
 'use strict';